sourcegraph/about/content/blogposts/2024/cody-better-faster-stronger.md

 ### Local inference with Ollama (Experimental)

 Cody allows you to run local inference with [Ollama](https://ollama.com/).
-This means that you can leverage Cody offline and in air-gapped environments.
+This means that you can leverage Cody offline and in air-gapped environments to run popular models like `deepseek-coder:6.7b` and `codellama:7b`.
 [Community members](https://www.youtube.com/watch?v=gY_E3QBZ-NE) have taken notice and started testing various local LLMs to compare and improve their workflows.

 <Video
   source={{